eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 This release includes the following **features**:

-    * Schedule dump the information from the database to a JSON file.
+    * Schedule the dump of the database information to a JSON file.

 This release includes the following **dependencies update**: